Care that works for ALL of you.

 Simple, successful designs

 Toward the end of my time there, the product soft-launched—and within about 90 days, it acquired over 50,000 active, paying users.
-Now, just a year later, Zealthy generates 6.5 million in monthly revenue and has achieved profitability.
-I'm deeply proud of the role I played in this outstanding success.
+A year later, Zealthy was generating 6.5 million in monthly revenue and had reached profitability, A testament to the strength of the foundation we built early on.